CSC207-UofT/course-project-26/phase2/design_document_phase2.md

 other.
 Our entity classes act as objects within our software system that embody sets of critical business rules (methods) operating on critical business data (variables).

-For the usecase layer, we have varies manager classes, each to manage a specific entity class.
+For the usecase layer, we have various manager classes, each to manage a specific entity class.

 Then, Service, Repository and Controller classes/interfaces are all in the third layer of clean architecture.
 Repository interfaces define how we retrieve and store data from the database, and are implemented by spring boot already.